schoero/eslint-plugin-readable-tailwind/README.md

 Two predefined configurations are available that contain the recommended rules:

-- `error` - will throw an error if the rule is violated
+- `error` - will report an error if the rule is violated
-- `warning` - will throw a warning if the rule is violated
+- `warning` - will report a warning if the rule is violated

 The following table shows the available rules, the supported tailwindcss versions and if they are enabled by default in the different configurations: